nivaruofficial/expressangular-jwt/README.md

 expressangular-jwt
 ==================

-Json Wen Token Authentication using jsonwebtoken and express-jwt node modules.
+Json Wen Token authentication and authorization using jsonwebtoken and express-jwt node modules.

 Instructions: